dhui808/kafka-snippets/README.md

 ### Producer
     Can specify topic, partition and key.
 Records that share a key will be published on the same partition.

+    A message is not published to multiple partitions within a topic simultaneously.

+    A message can be replicated across multiple partitions for fault tolerance and high availability.
+The replication factor determines the number of replicas for each partition.

 ### Consumer
     Can specify topic, partition and group.
     Kafka will never assign a partition to multiple consumers in the same group.